elmtree-askmo/cloudcannon-app/content/learn/others/how-is-excel-used-in-data-analysis-and-what-are-its-limitations-compared-to-r-and-python.md

 url: /learn/others/questions/how-is-excel-used-in-data-analysis-and-what-are-its-limitations-compared-to-r-and-python
 score: -1.0
 related_article1:
-    id: 162674
+    id: 162377
+    title: >-
-    title: What are the main components of the Internet of Things (IoT), and what challenges do they face?
+        What are the main components and challenges of the Internet of Things (IoT)?
     subject: Others
-    url: /learn/others/questions/what-are-the-main-components-of-the-internet-of-things-iot-and-what-challenges-do-they-face
+    url: /learn/others/questions/what-are-the-main-components-and-challenges-of-the-internet-of-things-iot
 related_article2:
-    id: 162784
+    id: 162456
-    title: What are the key components of an information system, and how do they interact?
+    title: >-
+        How do Hadoop and Spark differ in their approach to big data processing?
     subject: Others
-    url: /learn/others/questions/what-are-the-key-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/others/questions/how-do-hadoop-and-spark-differ-in-their-approach-to-big-data-processing
 related_article3:
-    id: 162653
+    id: 162676
-    title: How do neural networks contribute to the development of autonomous vehicles?
+    title: >-
+        What are the challenges of cost and user experience in virtual reality applications?
     subject: Others
-    url: /learn/others/questions/how-do-neural-networks-contribute-to-the-development-of-autonomous-vehicles
+    url: /learn/others/questions/what-are-the-challenges-of-cost-and-user-experience-in-virtual-reality-applications
 related_article4:
-    id: 162780
+    id: 162728
-    title: What are the benefits of using cloud computing service models like IaaS, PaaS, and SaaS?
+    title: >-
+        How do LAN and WAN differ in terms of network architecture?
     subject: Others
-    url: /learn/others/questions/what-are-the-benefits-of-using-cloud-computing-service-models-like-iaas-paas-and-saas
+    url: /learn/others/questions/how-do-lan-and-wan-differ-in-terms-of-network-architecture
 related_article5:
-    id: 162363
+    id: 162714
-    title: What are the challenges of overfitting and model validation in predictive modeling?
+    title: >-
+        What are the best practices for creating effective data visualizations?
     subject: Others
-    url: /learn/others/questions/what-are-the-challenges-of-overfitting-and-model-validation-in-predictive-modeling
+    url: /learn/others/questions/what-are-the-best-practices-for-creating-effective-data-visualizations
 ---

 &nbsp;